WhenSkiesAbove/bagitbb/README.md

   -p PROCESSES, --processes=PROCESSES

-                        Number of parallel processes used to create, validate,
+                        Number of processes used to calculae checksums.
-                        or update bag.
                         Original bagit.py option.
 Ex. -p 8

   -f, --fast            Only compare total size and number of files when
                         validating bags and copied files.
 Original bagit.py